jatheesan/Assignment-1-Git/QUIZ.md

 1. Explain how git enables saving code.

+	Answer1 :-
 	Git allows users to save code by providing a codebase, or repository, for code at any period in development.
 	The working code directory can then be used to experiment and make changes which may or may not be committed to the repository.

+	Question1 commit meg "Answers question 1"

 2. Explain how git enables tracking code.